adamsissoko/CS340/README.md

 <h2>Conclusion</h2>
 <p>
-  This repository serves as a testament to the skills and concepts mastered in client/server development.
-It demonstrates a proficiency in database operations, interactivity, and responsive design.
-Thank you for taking the time to explore my work, and I invite you to delve into the code to discover its intricacies further.
+This repository is an example of work in the field of client/server development, covering important areas such as database operations, interactivity, and responsive design.
+The aim has been to create a project that is both functional and understandable, adhering to common best practices.
+Thank you for taking the time to explore this repository.
+If you're interested, you're welcome to look through the code to better understand how everything fits together.
 </p>